w3c/wai-tutorials/source/forms/notifications.html.erb.md

   - G85
 ---

-Notifications provide feedback to users about their form entries.
-In-line notifications provide feedback at or near the controls, typically input fields, while status notifications are typically provided after forms are submitted.
+Provide feedback to users about their form entries.
+This includes in-line feedback at or near the form controls (typically input fields), and overall feedback that is typically provided after forms are submitted.

 Notifications need to be concise and clear.
 In particular error messages should be easy to understand, and to provide simple indications of how to correct mistakes.
 Success messages are also important to confirm task completion.

+## Overall feedback

 When a form is submitted, it is important that the user is notified whether the submission was successful or if errors occurred.
-Several approaches can be combined.
+Several of the following techniques can be combined.

-##  Using the Main Heading
+###  Using the main heading

-A common way to provide feedback is by using the main heading of a page, usually the most prominently displayed `<h1>`or `<h2>` element.
+A common way to provide feedback is by using the main heading of the web page, usually the most prominently displayed `<h1>` or `<h2>` element.
 This technique is particularly useful when forms are processed by the server, but can also be useful for client-side scripting.

 {::nomarkdown}
 <%= code_start('','Error') %>